 How to stretch leather shoes

 My favorite tool and what I use to stretch leather shoes is a two-way shoe stretcher.
 I have a pair of KevenAnna 2-way Wooden Shoe Trees and they work beautifully.
-They come in size small, medium, or large and can be used for women's or men's shoes.
+They come in sizes small, medium, or large and can be used for women's or men's shoes.
 I ordered a size Medium to stretch my size 9 Tieks.

 What I like about these is that you can use them to gently stretch the length, width, or both.
-They even have 12 different holes for the included bunion or corn plugs so you can stretch certain pressure points that are troublesome for you.
+They even have 12 different holes for the included bunion or corn plugs.
+So, you can stretch certain pressure points that are troublesome for you.

 When using a shoe stretcher, just be sure not to overdo it.
 Once you've inserted the stretcher and it's become snug, give it a turn about 2 more times.
 Only leave in the shoe for 6 hours, then check the fit.
 You might need to repeat and give it another twist for another few hours.

 Other options for stretching leather shoes